Anyone Who Knows What Love Is (Will Understand): Use in television and film

 Speaking to IndieWire in 2019, Findlay said that she was "terrified" when filming her character's performance on Hot Shot, vomiting from nervousness beforehand.
 The quivers in her singing voice are genuine.
 When Newman watched the episode, he found the song "familiar", but it took him a while to place it as his own composition.
 Brooker chose the song during his 2018 appearance on Desert Island Discs as one of eight recordings he would take to a desert island.

 The song was reused by the production throughout the series, as a way of "nesting all the episodes together in an artistic universe of sorts", according to executive producer Annabel Jones.
-In the special "White Christmas" (2014), Beth (Janet Montgomery) sings it at a karaoke night; Raiman (Madeline Brewer) sings it while holding a person at gunpoint in "Men Against Fire" (2016); in "Crocodile" (2017), a man recalls the song playing at the scene where he was hit by a truck; and in "Rachel, Jack and Ashley Too" (2019), Miley Cyrus' character Ashley O composes the song during a coma.
-Price argued in Black Mirror and Philosophy that in each case, the song is thematically relevant as it is sung either by or to characters who "don't know what love is".
+In the special "White Christmas" (2014), Beth (Janet Montgomery) sings it at a karaoke night; Raiman (Madeline Brewer) sings it while holding a person at gunpoint in "Men Against Fire" (2016); in "Crocodile" (2017), a man recalls the song playing at the scene where he was hit by a truck.
+Miley Cyrus' character Ashley O composes the song during a coma in "Rachel, Jack and Ashley Too" (2019), while the song plays in a restaurant as Joan meets her ex-boyfriend for dinner in "Joan Is Awful" (2023).
+The song appeared again in the show's 7th series, being sung by a motel restaurant entertainer in "Common People".
+Price argued in his 2019 book Black Mirror and Philosophy that in each case, the song is thematically relevant as it is sung either by or to characters who "don't know what love is".